-This problem shows a cylinder of toothpaste and provides the formula for the volume of a cylinder and the dimensions of the cylinder.
-The task is to find the volume of the toothpaste in the cylinder.
-The diameter of the cylinder is given so this needs to be halved to find the radius needed in the formula.
+This problem shows a cylinder of toothpaste and provides the formula for the volume of a cylinder, and the dimensions of this cylinder.
+The task is to find the volume of the toothpaste removed from the cylinder.
+The diameter of the toothpaste is given so this needs to be halved to find the radius needed in the formula.
 Both of the dimensions are less than a whole centimetre so the question uses small, decimal values.
 The answer is to be given correct to two decimal places.

-Some students make avoidable errors when multiplying and dividing by decimals.
+Some students make errors that could have been easily avoided when multiplying and dividing by decimals.
 These errors can often be self-corrected if students are encouraged to ask themselves whether their answers make sense.

-In the classroom, this question could be opened out to find the volume of a tube of toothpaste and, find the length of time the tube could last.
+In the classroom, this question could be opened out to find the volume of a tube of toothpaste and to find the length of time the tube could last.